Consultation Process

 Stage overview

-We will continue to engage with local communities and key stakeholders following our non-statutory consultation events and up until (and beyond) our statutory consultation.
+Stage 1 is now finished.
+We will continue to engage with local communities and key stakeholders up until and beyond our statutory consultation.

 These comments, received in the two consultations, will inform our project design before we submit our DCO application to the Planning Inspectorate.
 More information regarding the DCO process can be accessed on the Planning Inspectorate website.